Proteins Build and Repair the Tissues in Your Body: The Foundation of Strength Energy and Vitality

 How Much Protein Does the Body Need

-Including a source of protein at each meal helps maintain stable energy reduce cravings and support overall balance.
+Including a source of protein at each meal helps maintain stable energy, reduce cravings, and support overall balance.
 Whole food sources are generally preferable to relying heavily on supplements.

 Protein and Weight Management

 Protein plays a key role in weight balance.
-It promotes satiety meaning it helps you feel full longer.
+It promotes satiety, meaning it helps you feel full longer.
 This naturally reduces overeating and supports mindful portion control.
+High-protein diets are associated with improved body composition because protein supports muscle retention during weight loss.
+Maintaining muscle mass keeps metabolism active and prevents excessive slowdown.

-Protein also has a higher thermic effect than carbohydrates or fats meaning the body uses more energy to digest it.
+Protein also has a higher thermic effect than carbohydrates or fats, meaning the body uses more energy to digest it.
 This contributes modestly to overall energy expenditure.

 Protein Timing and Daily Balance